 Working Credit is a way in which you can keep more of your Newstart Allowance payment if you do any part-time or casual work.
 It also makes it easier for you to get Newstart Allowance back if you have a short-term full-time job.

-If you arrived in Australia on a New Zealand passport after 26 February 2001 and have lived here continuously for at least 10 years since 26 February 2001, you may qualify for payment of Newstart Allowance for up to 6 months.
-If you qualify for payment under this exemption, you will not need to serve the 2 year newly arrived resident’s waiting period.
+If you are not an Australian resident, but arrived in Australia on a New Zealand passport after 26 February 2001 and have lived here continuously for at least 10 years since 26 February 2001, you may qualify for payment of Newstart Allowance for up to six months.
+If you qualify for payment under this exemption, you will not need to serve the 104 week newly arrived resident’s waiting period.

 Other benefits while receiving Newstart Allowance